 TDH Clinics Offer Free Flu Vaccine

 NASHVILLE – Tennessee’s county health department clinics are now offering flu vaccine to people of all ages at no cost to patients until vaccine supplies are depleted.
-Seasonal influenza is now widespread in Tennessee.
+Seasonal influenza is now circulating with cases increasing across the country.
 The Department of Health urges all Tennesseans who have not yet received a flu vaccine to get one now to help protect themselves and those around them from the flu virus.

 “This flu season has been later in coming and some vaccine supplies took longer to arrive, so consequently, we have a supply of flu vaccine available and want to use it to protect vulnerable people in Tennessee, both those who can be vaccinated and especially those that can’t,” said Tennessee Health Commissioner John Dreyzehner, MD, MPH.
 “While we’re not seeing many cases at this time, the CDC is reporting cases of severe respiratory illness among young to middle-aged adults who have been diagnosed with flu in recent weeks, mostly in unvaccinated people.
 So first, do get vaccinated and second, report any flu-like illness to your health care provider to see if you would benefit from antiviral medication.
 Either or both could literally save the life of someone you love.”